edwardduan0/APSC160-Exam-Practice/README.md

 **In a nutshell, The only important things you need to look at is `README.md` (what you're looking at now), `tips.md`, `debugging.md`, `MT2`, and `FE` where the `FE` has `C Programming`, and `Arduino Programming`.** The names are self explanatory, so have a look around!

 This guide is meant to serve as an additional resource to studying for APSC 160 Exams.
 Preferably, work your way up the problems, from _Warm Up/Easy_ to _Medium_ and then _Hard_.
-We also **strongly** recommend to check out `tips.md` too for additional advice!
+We also **strongly** recommend to check out `tips.md` and `debugging.md` too for additional advice and insight!

 Each folder contains only content up to that point that is relevant to that.
 So for ___ you should study:
 - MT2: MT2